EDS ECHO Healthcare Professionals

 Course Curriculum and Structure

 The course has nine 2-hour sessions across 13 weeks, with three modules of three weeks separated by two-week breaks.
 Sessions are on the Zoom platform.
 During the program, participants can also access professionally produced training videos created by Susan.
+Handouts created by Leslie are provided in advance of each session.
+An example handout can be found here.

 Each session will include presentation, demonstration, hands-on lab practice, and case discussion.